Roundup of February 2015 Comments

 - Finally I shared my experiences, both good and bad, of visiting local business groups.
 Obviously responses varied to this one, as some people are actively considering this, and others have no need of it.
 But I appreciated your support for the bad experience I had.
 One bad experience has been far outweighed by the good ones, and although visiting local business groups is still a work-in progress for me, I feel very positive about it.
 As an aside, a long-lost friend of my sister's resurfaced recently to tell Heather about her new business.
 It's not a business Heather and I have any interest in, but I am taking the lady along to the next Links 4 Growth meeting to expand her contacts.

-Beyond blogging I'm plugging away with my coaching from Neil Stafford.
+Beyond blogging I'm plugging away with my ebook.
 The EU VAT rules have been a set-back for me as I've had to move my products to VAT compliant platforms and I struggle with the technical bits.
-Thank goodness my coaching program includes technical support.

 The software launch for my offline client is now behind me and it's running successfully leaving me time to get back to my online business plans.
 Except that….